BlenderVR/source/docs/manual/processor-file/osc_api.rst

     /global mute 1
     /global volume %45

-with volume being either absolute balue ('%45') or +/- relative add ('+3', '-3').
+with volume being either absolute balue (e.g. %45) or +/- relative add (e.g. +3 or -7).

 User Messages
 *************

-User messages can be used for user specific configuration of the Sound Engine (e.g. user volume, user start, etc.).
+User messages can be used for user specific configuration of the Sound Engine (e.g. ``user volume``, ``user start`, etc.).
-See OSC users as listeners, or rather as the media + rendering technique that produce a sound (an ambisonic system, a binaural headset, etc.).
+See OSC users as listeners, or rather as the media + rendering technique that produces a sound (speakers set + ambisonic, headset + binaural, etc.).

 .. code-block:: python